alingse/ai-cli-log/README.md

 # ai-cli-log

 Seamlessly log your AI-powered coding conversations.
-This command-line interface (CLI) tool captures your terminal interactions with AI models like Gemini and Claude, saving entire sessions as clean Markdown documents for easy review and documentation.
+This command-line interface (CLI) tool captures your terminal interactions with AI models like Gemini and Claude, saving entire sessions as clean plain text documents for easy review and documentation.

 ## Installation